jeff1evesque/raspberry-pi/README.md

 ...
 ```

-can be replaced by the following:
+would be replaced by the following:

 ```
 ...